etstieber/Loan-Stars/README.md

 results = grid_search.fit(X_train,y_train)
 ```
 We created a pipeline to grid search with, and defined paramters.
 We used feature selection with "Kbest" and conducted a grid search using default CV of 5.
 We fit on the train data and outputted best estimator results which showed that no feature selection yielded the highest mean test score.

+You can see the full Base_Data_model [here](https://github.com/LeDataSciFi/project-loan-stars/blob/main/Base_Data_Model.ipynb).
 <br><br>
 ### Initial Macro Model <a name="IM"></a>
 ```python
 Code Here.
 ```
+You can see the full Macro_Data_model [here](https://github.com/LeDataSciFi/project-loan-stars/blob/main/Macro_Data_model.ipynb).
 <br><br>
 ### Interaction Macro Model <a name="IMM"></a>
 ```python
 Code Here.
 ```
+You can see the full Macro2_Model [here](https://github.com/LeDataSciFi/project-loan-stars/blob/main/Macro2_Model.ipynb).
 <br><br>
 ## Analysis <a name="Analysis"></a>